DrBider-dev/DuolingoUD/README.md

 ## Folder Structure
 The project repository is organized as follows:
-- **/docs**: Contains documentation related to the database model and research notes.
-- **/src**: The source files for database scripts and models.
 - **/Project-Catch-Up-1**: [Link to folder](./Project-Catch-Up-1)
   This folder includes catch-up material and work updates related to the project’s ongoing development.